coregx/coregex/README.md

 ## Battle-Tested

-coregex is integrated in [GoAWK](https://github.com/benhoyt/goawk) by Ben Hoyt.
+coregex was [tested in GoAWK](https://github.com/benhoyt/goawk/pull/264) by Ben Hoyt.
 This real-world testing uncovered 15+ edge cases that synthetic benchmarks missed.

 **We need more testers!** If you have a project using `regexp`, try coregex and [report issues](https://github.com/coregx/coregex/issues).